smoya/ratio/docs/decisions.md

 ## Architecture

 The idea behind `ratio` is to provide a basic service for rate limiting web requests.
+It has been designed as a simple service.
+It will receive calls from different webservices.

+However, if those webservices want to avoid traffic coming to them, It would make more sense to put the rate limiter as a proxy in front of them, so traffic never reaches those webservices in case the limit applies.

 ## Good practices